FlightCare Works for You

 During the first two years of coverage, losses incurred for Pre-Existing Conditions are not covered.
 A Pre-Existing Condition means any injury or sickness including pregnancy; diagnosed or undiagnosed, for which you have received medical care within the 12-month period prior to your coverage effective date or the date of an increase in coverage.
 During that time, benefits for all other accidents or illnesses will be paid under the policy provisions.
 You are urged to consider this limitation before dropping any coverage you may have until the waiting period is over.
 You and your dependents will not be subject to this waiting period if you join FlightCare within 63 days of your discharge from active duty.

 (For members residing in CA: a pre-existing condition is any condition that required medical treatment, consultation or expense during the six months immediately before your effective date of insurance.
 This exclusion will end on the date you have been insured under the group policy for six consecutive months).

 All benefits are subject to the terms and conditions of the policy.
-Policies underwritten by the Hartford Life and Accident Insurance Company detail exclusions, limitations, reduction of benefits and terms under which the policies may be continued in full or discontinued.
+Policies underwritten by Hartford Life and Accident Insurance Company and Hartford Life Insurance Company detail exclusions, limitations, reduction of benefits and terms under which the policies may be continued in full or discontinued.
 Complete details are in the Certificate of Insurance issued to the Insured individual and the Master Policy issued to the policyholder.
 This program may vary and may not be available to residents of all states.
-This program is currently not available to residents of Montana.

-Plan underwritten by Hartford Life and Accident Insurance Company, Simsbury, CT 06089 and administered by Mercer Consumer, a service of Mercer Health & Benefits Administration LLC; 12421 Meredith Drive, Urbandale, IA 50398.
-For questions, please call 1-800-882-5541, or e-mail us at firstname.lastname@example.org.
+Plan underwritten by Hartford Life and Accident Insurance Company and Hartford Life Insurance Company, Simsbury, CT 06089 and administered by Mercer Consumer, a service of Mercer Health & Benefits Administration LLC; 12421 Meredith Drive, Urbandale, IA 50398.
+For questions, please call 1-800-882-5541, or e-mail us at email@example.com.